 If you are not on a green tariff at the moment we suggest that you switch to a 100% renewable electricity tariff from an independent electricity supplier.

-As Good Energy is the only company which supplies electricity which is only sourced from renewable sources such as wind, solar or hydro it is the electricity supplier we recommend first.
+Good Energy and others supply electricity which is only sourced from renewable sources such as wind, solar or hydro it is the electricity supplier we recommend first.
 They do not require payment by Direct Debit, and they regularly come out best in reviews by organisations such as Friends of the Earth, National Consumer Council and Ethical Consumer.
 We have cards available for switching to Good Energy or you can follow the link through our website.
 Please quote ‘GE390 Lightfoot Enterprises’ if you transfer to Good Energy.

 The other green electricity suppliers have differing proportions of renewable energy and therefore higher emissions. (see table below).